ICB-DCM/pyABC/doc/what.rst

-It sounds like a contradiction, but pyABC is on the one hand easy to use for standard applications, on the other hand it can be very flexible experimented with it, exploring all aspects of new ABC-SMC schemes.
+It sounds like a contradiction, but pyABC is on the one hand easy to use for standard applications, on the other hand it allows for flexible experimentation, exploring all aspects of new ABC-SMC schemes.
-Appart of a rich set of default choices, it is easy to parametrize aspects of your algorithm through the implementation of custom classes.
+Apart of a rich set of default choices, it is easy to parametrize aspects of your algorithm through the implementation of custom classes.